johnjameswhitman/hackduke2023backend/docs/lab/04_api_endpoints.md

 `services` are not a Django concept, but are a good place to drop complex business logic and interactions with third parties.
-For example, the API has a `NationalWeatherService` class in [`weather/services.py`][weather_services] that handles interactions with the NWS API.
+For example, the API has a `NationalWeatherService` class in [`weather/services.py`][weather_services] that handles interactions with the National Weather Service API.
 Let's get that working with the new `severity` field.

 1. First, update `_get_alerts` to include the severity:

     ```python
     def _get_alerts(self, area: str, severity: str, limit: int) -> dict:
-        """Fetches alerts from the NWS API."""
+        """Fetches alerts from the National Weather Service API."""
         res = requests.get(
             self.ALERTS_URL,
             params={"area": area, "severity": severity, "limit": limit},